 From watching the applicable video you should be able to determine whether or not you feel comfortable replacing the battery in your particular iPod nano yourself or if you would instead prefer to pay a professional to perform the upgrade on your behalf.

-Site sponsor Other World Computing offers professional iPod nano battery replacement service by mail.
-Other World Computing additionally offers batteries for those interested in the do-it-yourself method.
+Site sponsor Other World Computing offers high quality iPod nano batteries for those interested in do-it-yourself replacement.